sunfounder/thales_kit/docs/source/fading_led_arduino.rst

 How it works?
 -----------------
-As in the previous lesson, when using a pin, its input/output mode needs to be defined first.
+As in the previous project, when using a pin, its input/output mode needs to be defined first.
 Then we can write values to it, a function `analogWrite() <https://www.arduino.cc/reference/en/language/functions/analog-io/analogwrite/>`_ in ``loop()`` assigns ledPin a PWM wave (brightness)，which will add or decrease 5 for each cycle.

 .. code-block:: arduino